briansu2004/udemy-devops-real-projects/Mac_InstallDevOpsTools.md

 This command will start the Vagrant environment with the Docker provider.

-Once the Vagrant environment is started, you can use the vagrant ssh command to SSH into the environment and interact with your Docker containers.
+Once the Vagrant environment is started, we can use the vagrant ssh command to SSH into the environment and interact with our Docker containers.

 ## Install VirtualBox in Mac